Introduction: What is 340B?

 Once a patients accepts his or her prescriptions, and understands how to maintain compliance, your meds to beds program should pass-off the job of continued patient contact to a readmission risk reduction program.

-How Meds To Beds benefits your 340B drug program
+How Meds To Beds benefit 340B drug programs

 Bedside prescription delivery is arguably the most effective method for ensuring that your patients’ prescriptions are captured before they leave your care.

-Put another way, your Meds To Beds program should not only support your health system’s mission of maximizing patient care, compliance and satisfaction while minimizing readmissions, it should serve as a funnel for directing patients into your 340B program.
-This role is particularly significant, when you consider the aggressive efforts manufacturers have undertaken to minimize the number of pharmacies that 340B-eligible hospitals can utilize in their 340B drug programs.
+Put another way, your Meds To Beds program should not only support health systems' mission of maximizing patient care, compliance and satisfaction while minimizing readmissions, it should serve as a funnel for directing patients into 340B programs.
+This role is particularly significant, when you consider the aggressive efforts manufacturers have undertaken to minimize the number of pharmacies that 340B-eligible hospitals can utilize in their 340B programs.